 10. Help children with ASD to Fall Asleep

-If the child cannot read, draw the rules in pictures.
+- If the child cannot read, draw the rules in pictures.

-Say “no” firmly without shouting.
+- Say “no” firmly without shouting.

-Praise appropriate behavior.
+- Praise appropriate attitudes and behavior.

 12. Learn How to Manage Meltdowns in Children with ASD